i0brendan0/pokeemerald/README.md

 * Unobtainable Hoenn Pokemon have returned to the routes they used to be on.
 (Currently not done)
 * Pokemon that evolve by trading will now use a special item to evolve.
 (Currently not done)
 * Some Pokemon will have new types to them.
 (Currently not done)
 * Castform will now show its shiny color if it changes form.
+(Shiny palettes made by me, may not be 100% accurate)
 * Many moves will receive updated data.
 (Currently not done)
 * Splash now does damage when raining.
 (Currently not done)
 * Egg moves have been greatly expanded with many new Pokemon being able to learn many new moves.
 (Currently not done)
 * All starters have been added to a special location post-Champion.
 (Currently not done)
 * Ghost type moves are now special and Dark type moves are now physical.
-(Currently not done)
 * Running is now allowed indoors.
 * Each badge increases obedience levels like Gen 5+.